rubiin/highlighturl.nvim/README.md

 Highlighting is controlled through the global `vim.g.highlighturl` variable.
 You can add a manipulate the boolean variable to turn off highlighting with some custom logic.
+Note: Doesn't work with lazyloading so be sure to disable lazyloading for this to work.